cirosantilli/test-git-web-interface/README.md

 - Gerrit.
 The Java one. <http://en.wikipedia.org/wiki/Gerrit_%28software%29>,
 - GitList.
 The PHP one. <https://github.com/klaussilveira/gitlist>
 - WebGitNet.
 The .Net one. <https://github.com/otac0n/WebGitNet>
+- Gogs.
+The Go one.
+Modified version at: <https://notabug.org/>

 The SSH of those repos can be found at: [remotes.sh](remotes.sh), including other repos which don't have public view like Atlas.